We live in Portland, Oregon

 The ship was luxurious, the staff quite amicable and helpful, and the guides top-notch.
 The food, the rooms with huge windows, the amenities (hot tub, bar, espresso machine!) were all amazing.
 The itinerary was diverse, with a new animal or behavior noted at every stop.
 Highlights for me were snorkeling with sea lions and sharks, and seeing animals every day that don't exist anywhere else!
 GeoEx also set up our hotels in Quito, transfers everywhere (with personal attention to the point of making sure we were in the right lines in the airports; EVERYTHING was taken care of), and tours of our choosing, with the right balance of downtime, too.

-How much time did you save time by working with GeoEx instead of planning the trip yourself?
+How much time did I save by working with GeoEx instead of planning the trip myself?
+Decades!